Abdurrahman Wahid: Early involvement with NU

 Abdurrahman's family background meant that sooner or later, he would be asked to play an active role in the running of Nahdlatul Ulama (NU).
 This ran contrary to Abdurrahman's aspirations of becoming a public intellectual and he had twice rejected offers to join the NU Religious Advisory Council.
 Nevertheless, Abdurrahman finally chose to join the Council when his own grandfather, Bisri Syansuri gave him the third offer.
 In taking this job, Abdurrahman also made the decision to move from Jombang to Jakarta and to permanently reside there.
 As a member of the Religious Advisory Council, Abdurrahman envisioned himself as a reformer of NU.

 At this time, Abdurrahman Wahid also had his first political experience.
 In the lead-up to the 1982 Legislative Elections, Abdurrahman Wahid campaigned for the United Development Party (PPP), an Islamist Party which was formed as a result of a merger of four Islamist parties including NU.
 Abdurrahman Wahid recalled that the Government actively disrupted PPP's campaigns by arresting people like himself.
-However, Abdurrahman Wahid was always able to secure his release, having developed connections in high places with the likes of General Benny Moerdani.
+However, Abdurrahman Wahid always managed to secure his release, thanks to his connections to high-ranking officials and military figures.